Obarun/66/doc/66-frontend.md

 * valid values:

-    * Any valid number.

-    This will create the file *timeout-finish*.
-Once this file is created the value will equal the number of milliseconds after which the *./finish* script—if it exists—will be killed with a `SIGKILL`.
-The default is `0` allowing finish scripts to run forever.
+    * Any valid number, in milliseconds.
+The default is `0`, which means no stop timeout — the stop script may run as long as it needs.

 #### TimeoutStart